severalnines/docs/user-guide/admin_settings.rst

 Inactive Accounts
 ``````````````````

 Shows all accounts across clusters that are not been used since the last server restart.
-Server must have been running for at least 8 hours to check for inactives accounts.
+Server must have been running for at least 8 hours to check for inactive accounts.

 You can drop particular accounts by clicking at the multiple checkboxes and click 'Drop User' button to initiate the action.